-Please use the G-TSF form [Thesis Signature and Approval Form] This form is found at www.gradschool.sc.edu on the left of the page under "forms library."
+Please use the G-TSF form [Thesis Signature and Approval Form] This form is found at www.gradschool.sc.edu on the left of the page click on "Graduate Studies" then "Forms Library."

 9.09 Ph.D.
 Program of Study